 The Tennessee Council for Professional Archaeology provides an annual program of small grants to support archaeological investigations and research within the State of Tennessee.
 This program is open to all students, researchers, and cultural resource management professionals conducting archaeological investigations within the state and who are TCPA members in good standing.
-Awards do not generally exceed $600, and are intended to supplement a current or proposed research project.
-Recipients are selected though a competitive application process.
-In cases where more than one outstanding proposal is submitted, TCPA may award more than one grant in lesser amounts.
-Proposal applications for spring, 2017 will be accepted until 6 pm CST on April 14.
-Applications will be reviewed and decisions announced by a target deadline of May 12.
+Awards are not expected to exceed $750, and are intended to supplement a current or proposed research project.
+Recipients are selected through a competitive application process.
+In cases where more than one outstanding proposal is submitted, the TCPA may award more than one grant in lesser amounts.
+Proposal applications for spring 2019 will be accepted until 6pm CST on April 19th.
 A history of Research Award recipients can be found here.

 Who May Apply?

 1. Students.
 Any currently enrolled undergraduate or graduate student member of the organization in good standing, who is undertaking an archaeological research project focusing on Tennessee archaeology toward the completion of an undergraduate senior thesis (or other formal research project), master’s thesis, or doctoral dissertation.
 Students need not be enrolled in a Tennessee university, although priority may be given to students enrolled in state.
 A supporting letter from the major professor or advisor is required.

 2. Professionals.
 Any recognized professional archaeologist (academic, CRM, or otherwise) who is a member of the organization in good standing and conducting research within the State of Tennessee.
 Priority may be given to proposals deemed critical in nature (that is, a demonstrated lack of necessary funds and/or time constraints).

 How May the Award Funds Be Used?